elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 Or:

 - As a bioinformatics scientist

 - want to define a learning path of training materials and/or events

-- …so that I can become a specialist in artificial intelligence within a specified amount of time and resources (e.g. I have 6 months, workload of 14 days, I can travel within Europe once)
+- …so that I can become a specialist in artificial intelligence within the following specified time and resources: I have 6 months, a workload of 14 days, I live in Sweden and I can travel within Europe once

 These user stories were directly used as prompts to test the tool.
 For some user stories we added additional prompts, such as 'Provide the urls of the training material data' or 'Report only materials that are on GitHub'.
-Responses of the chatbot can be found in the repository.
+Responses of the chatbot can be found in the [repository](https://github.com/elixir-europe-training/ELIXIR-TrP-KG-training-metadata) at `user_story_results`.
+The user stories are available from a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1QomHwBi9SO8PupcYewexE6E7DRE3N7EJmh8WDwHpBgE/edit?usp=sharing).

 # Discussion

+There is a wealth of metadata on training courses, events and materials available within the ELIXIR ecosystem and beyond.
+In this project we aimed to increase its value for the end user.
+For example, by enabling querying in natural language with questions related to trainers and their expertise, metadata quality and learning paths.
+The answers to these questions by LLMs using the MCP were usually of high quality and complete, showing that there is large potential to put the metadata to use to a wide range of end users, ranging from trainers, metadata curators to learners.

+Although the metadata we worked with was represented in Bioschemas format, the metadata was not in a shape so that a knowledge graph query can make use of all the possible links.
+For example, persons, organisations and locations typically were not associated with an persistent identifier (`@id`), resulting in unlinked nodes.
+This first attempt to create a knowledge graph out of this metadata provided therefore valuable cues to metadata providers to interlink their data with other resources.

+The use of MCP for scientific applications is promising, because, if combined with a LLM, it allows for natural language querying while providing information from a trusted resource.
+In addition, multiple MCP can be used at the same time by the end user, which allows the user to combine multiple trusted resources.
+In our case, we evaluated an interesting combination of using our MCP with the [GitHub MCP](https://github.com/github/github-mcp-server).
+Since many training materials were hosted on GitHub, we could use our MCP to query the metadata, and combine that with the actual content of the training material on GitHub.
+For example, to get information on specific part of tutorial organized by a specific institution.
+Showing the potential for linking and combining resources by makign use of MCP modularity.

 # Future work

-- Host the knowledge graph on a public SPARQL endpoint to allow users to query the data directly.
-- Host a chatbot that connects to the MCP server for easier access to the training materials knowledge graph.
-- Extend the knowledge graph by integrating additional data sources, such as trainer profiles and related publications.
+Future work regarding this project includes:

+- Support the application of the recommendations for using identifiers in bioschemas markup to metadata providers and TeSS
+- Providing weekly knowledge graph updates through GitHub actions
+- Feed the results of this project forward into the German BioHackathon project '[On the path to machine-actionable training materials](https://www.denbi.de/de-nbi-events/1939-4th-biohackathon-germany-on-the-path-to-machine-actionable-training-materials)'

 ## Acknowledgements